SketchingDev/sketchingdev.github.io/blog/_posts/2022-03-04-genesys-troubleshooting-data-actions.md

 ## Inspect requests

-Now ngrok is running and your Data Action is pointing at ngroks' forwarding address (aka tunnel) you can inspect HTTP(S) traffic going through it.
+Now ngrok is running and your Data Action is pointing at ngrok's forwarding address (aka tunnel) you can inspect HTTP(S) traffic going through it.

 Navigate to [http://127.0.0.1:4040/inspect/http](http://127.0.0.1:4040/inspect/http) to see the traffic, or